Program Guidelines - Gateway FY19

 Contract Holds, Penalties, and Restrictions

-The MCC may apply a contract hold, penalty, or restriction if the grantee is not in compliance with necessary grant requirements.
-Organizations that do not meet annual requirements may have cuts applied to their future grant amounts, or may have funding suspended for subsequent grant years.
+The Mass Cultural Council may apply a contract hold, penalty, or restriction if the grantee is not in compliance with necessary grant requirements.
+Grantees that do not meet annual requirements may have cuts applied to their future grant amounts, or may have funding suspended for subsequent grant years.
 Please see the full guidelines for details.

 Reclassification into the Cultural Investment Portfolio

 To qualify for reclassification into the Portfolio, an applicant must receive Gateway funding for a total of four years out of a six year period (two cycles out of three).
-Applicants with Peers funding between FY13 and FY16 may count that as meeting the first two years of this requirement.
+Applicants with Peers funding for FY15/FY16 may count that as meeting the first two years of this requirement.
+Reclassification of organizations into the Portfolio will only happen if Mass Cultural Council’s funding levels are sufficient to allow an increase the overall program allocation.
 Please see the complete guidelines for more information on Reclassification.